dkalintsev/Pulse-vTM-CloudFormation/README.md

 vTMs will be automatically clustered together and ready to take configuration both through REST API (e.g., using [Terraform Provider](https://github.com/pulse-vadc/terraform-provider-vtm) for vTM), or Web UI.

-It will be possible to adjust the size of the Auto Scaling Group at later stage, which will add or remove vTMs in the cluster.
+It is possible to adjust the size of the Auto Scaling Group after deploy, or by specifying a different number to the `vTMQty` parameter during deploy, which will adjust the number of vTMs in the cluster accordingly.

 > **Note**: if you're using `Traffic IP Groups` (TIP Groups), you will need to adjust your TIP Groups configuration every time cluster membership changes.